StackVista/stackstate-docs/configure/topology/event-handlers.md

 ## Create a custom event handler function

-You can write custom event handler functions to react to propagated state changes and health state changes of an element or view.
+You can write custom event handler functions to react to propagated state changes and health state changes of an element or view and use a plugin to send an alert to a system outside of StackState.

 ### Parameters